HariniV02/user_management/readme.md

 ---

 ### 2. User Status Upgrade
-- Developed functionality for managers and admins to upgrade a user's status to **"professional"**.
+- Developed functionality for specific roles such as managers and admins to upgrade a user's status to **"professional"**.

 **API Endpoint:**
 ```
 /users/{user_id}/updateToProfessional
 ```
-- Empowers managers and admins to manage user designations effectively.

 ---